-Applicants will be required to sign a declaration, or to give informed consent, to:

-- a) Confirm that the information given is correct and that they will notify the CCP of any change in their circumstances. - b) Give consent to allow enquiries to be made concerning their eligibility for housing and level of priority. - c) Give consent to allow information to be provided to other partner organisations that are part of the scheme.
+Applicants will be required to sign a declaration, or to give informed consent, to confirm their understanding that the information given is correct and that they will notify the CCP of any change in their circumstances.

 It is the responsibility of the applicant to provide all the information requested to assess their circumstances, and to provide any supporting information or documents that are requested.
 Incomplete applications will not be made active until such time as the CCP is satisfied that it has in its possession all of the information it requires to complete its assessment.